-The right-of-use asset is initially measured at cost, which is comprised of the initial amount of the lease liability with certain adjustments, and subsequently depreciated using the straight-line method, with depreciation expense included in General and Administrative expenses in the statements of comprehensive income.
+The right-of-use asset is initially measured at cost, which is comprised of the initial amount of the lease liability with certain adjustments, and subsequently depreciated using the straight-line method over the shorter of the lease term and the estimated useful lives of the assets, with depreciation expense included in General and Administrative expenses in the statements of comprehensive income.
+Right-of-use assets are subject to impairment.
+Refer to the accounting policies on impairment of nonfinancial assets discussed in Note 5.

 The lease liability is initially measured at the present value of lease payments over the term of the lease using a discount rate that is based on the Company's incremental borrowing rate.
 The discount rate is specific to each lease and is determined by various factors, such as the lease term and currency.
 The lease term includes the non-cancellable period and the optional period where it is reasonably certain the Company will exercise or not exercise an extension or termination option, considering various factors that create an economic incentive to do so.